Bad Hair Day (2015 film): Plot

 Afterward, Liz confesses that the necklace had a priceless diamond that was on display at a museum that was stolen by Peters, a crime she felt guilty for allowing to take place, as she believed that she could handle it without calling for backup.
 The diamond was on the verge of being sold to a shady buyer wearing "the safari look," but was passed along to someone else by mistake with a similar look and subsequently lost in various exchanges.

 When the time comes to take her driving lesson, Monica talks the instructor and Liz into letting them use her car, named Brando, when suddenly they encounter Pierce and are taken on a wild ride throughout the city.
 After Monica fails her driving lesson and Liz gets her car towed away, they argue over their predicament, splitting the two of them up.
 Pierce makes a phone call to Monica, informing her that he kidnapped her father.
 Monica and Liz work together to get the car back.

 Arriving at Pierce's hideout, Liz states that she can't transfer to another police station to get away from the police chief because the police chief is her mother.
-Monica and Liz are lured into a trap by Pierce, but they outsmart him.
+Pierce lures Monica and Liz into a trap, but they outsmart him.
 After being tasered by Liz, Pierce is arrested by the police.
 Liz calls for backup.

-In the end, Liz is reinstated on the force by her mother.
+In the end, Liz's mother reinstates her on the force.
 Liz then sorts out Monica's hair and clothes.
-Monica and Liz go to the prom (with a full police procession), where Monica is told that she has been voted prom queen after her ex-boyfriend's infidelity went viral.
+Monica and Liz go to the prom (with a full police procession), where Monica is told that she has been voted prom queen after Kyle's infidelity went viral.
 Monica tells the crowd that being perfect is overrated, and all enjoy the night.
 She also decides to go to MIT.